dsp/dsp.github.io/content/posts/2024-02-24-i-want-to-like-nushell/index.md

 ```
 ![find in nushell](./images/nushell-find.png)

 Nice!
 I really liked that.
-It is quite intuitive and really shows the power.
-Arguable the `ls **/*` is a bit cumbersome, and I wish there was a `ls -r` or so instead, but those are nitpicks.
+It is quite intuitive and really shows the power of structure data.
+Arguable having to use `ls **/*` to get a recursive list of files, is a bit cumbersome, and I wish there was a `ls -r` or so instead, but that's a nitpick and I can certainly life without.

 ## Structured TOML, JSON, etc
 One of the cool features of nushell is the ability to open structured file formats and interact with them on the shell.
 For example, running `open pyproject.toml`, gives you a visual representation of the toml file: